TOAST-DOCS/Gamebase/en/ios-etc.md

     ...
     "launching_service_closed_title": "Service Closed"
   },
-  "ko": {
+  "vi": {
-    "common_ok_button": "확인",
+    "common_ok_button": "value",
-    "common_cancel_button": "취소",
+    "common_cancel_button": "value",
     ...
-    "launching_service_closed_title": "서비스 종료"
+    "launching_service_closed_title": "value"
   },
-  "ja": {
-    "common_ok_button": "確認",
-    "common_cancel_button": "キャンセル",
-    ...
-    "launching_service_closed_title": "サービス終了"
-  },
-  "${Language code}": {
-      "common_ok_button": "...",
-      ...
+    "ms": {}
 }
-}
 ```

-If key is missing from inside of "${language code}":{ } of the json format above, `Language Set on Device` or `en` will be automatically entered.

 #### Priority in Display Language

 If Display Language is set via initialization and SetDisplayLanguageCode API, the final application may be different from what has been entered.

 1. Check if the languageCode you enter is defined in the localizedstring.json file.
-2. See if, during Gamebase initialization, the language code set on the device is defined in the localizedstring.json file.
-(This value shall maintain even if the language set on device changes after initialization.)
+2. If step 1 fails, check if the language code set in the device is defined in the localizedstring.json file during the initialization of Gamebase.
+(This value is maintained even if the language set in the device is changed after initialization.)
-3. `en`, which is the default value of Display Language, is automatically set.
+3. If step 2 fails, the default language set in the Gamebase console is set as the Display Language.
+4. If there is no language set in the Gamebase console, `en` is set as the default value.

 ### Country Code